metablaster/WindowsFirewallRuleset/Modules/Ruleset.UserInfo/Help/en-US/Test-UPN.md

 ### -Quiet

-if specified UPN syntax errors are not shown, only true or false is returned.
+If specified, UPN syntax errors are not shown, only true or false is returned.

 ```yaml
 Type: System.Management.Automation.SwitchParameter